mindersec/minder/docs/docs/cli/medic_repo_list.md

 ### Options

 ```
-  -g, --group-id int32    ID of the group for repo registration
   -h, --help                help for list
   -l, --limit int32         Number of repos to display per page (default 20)
   -o, --offset int32        Offset of the repos to display
   -f, --output string       Output format (json or yaml)
+  -g, --project-id string   ID of the project for repo registration
   -n, --provider string     Name for the provider to enroll
 ```

 ### Options inherited from parent commands